 Why is it important?
-Deck length and wheelbase (distance between front and rear trucks) impact a board’s ability to turn.
+Deck length and wheelbase (distance between front and rear truck mounts) impact the board’s ability to turn.
 Shorter cruiser decks allow the board to turn “on a dime” making easier to avoid cracks and obstacles.
 Bigger longboards have much wider turning arcs.

 On the flip side, a cruiser is often much less stable than a full-sized longboard, particularly at higher speed.
-The short wheelbase, combined with loose trucks (see below) often leads to speed wobbles when going down steep hills.
-Longboards are much more stable at speed due to their longer wheelbase.
+The shorter wheelbase (e.g. 14 – 17″), combined with loose trucks (see below) often results in speed wobbles when going down steep hills.
+Longboards are much more stable at speed due to their longer wheelbase (20″ – 30″).

-Flex varies a lot for longboards in general, but some flex helps makes cruising more comfortable om rough terrain, easier on the joins, and helps with carving.
-Cruisers often have a stiffer deck to allow for more pop when using the kicks.
+Flex is another important aspect of longboards.
+Some longboards offer flex which helps make cruising more comfortable on rough terrain and easier on the joins, and helps with carving.
+Cruisers generally have a stiffer deck to allow for more pop when using the kicks.

-They often have a kick tail (and sometimes a small kick nose) for doing kick tricks and popping over small cracks.
+They often have a kick tail – and sometimes a small nose kick – for doing kick tricks and manuals, popping ollies and hopping over small cracks.

-I say “soft tricks” because cruisers are generally heavier than street boards because of their bigger wheels.
-So while some riders are able to ollie on them, it takes more effort.
-Again, the main focus of a cruiser is, well, cruising, so the kick tails are mainly there to help you navigate the urban jungle with ease.
+Again, the main focus of a cruiser is, well, cruising, so the kick tails are mainly there to help you navigate the urban landscape with ease.

-Meanwhile, full-size longboards come in varied shapes, but many longboards focusing on cruising are either pintail shaped (first image below) or symmetrical cutout shaped.
+Meanwhile, full-size longboards come in varied shapes, but many longboards focusing on cruising are either pintail shaped (first image below) or symmetrical cutout shaped (second image).